The Superpower of Sleep: How a Good Night's Sleep Extends Your Life

 Fasting And Reducing Inflammation

 Chronic inflammation has been linked to a number of health problems, including sleep disorders.
 Fasting can reduce inflammation in the body, which not only contributes to general health, but can also improve sleep quality.
-By reducing inflammation, fasting can help to reduce the occurrence of sleep disturbances linked to pain and discomfort, and thus promote a more undisturbed rest.
+By reducing inflammation, fasting can help to reduce the incidence of sleep disturbances linked to pain and discomfort, and thus promote a more undisturbed rest.

 Practical Tips For Fasting And Sleep Improvement